 Ecclesiastes - A book in the Bible.
-It is found in the Old Testament (see "Old Testament" below).
-It was likely written by Solomon (see "Solomon" below).
+It was likely written by Solomon (see "Solomon").

-God-Shaped Hole - A concept talked about by theologians (see "theologian" below).
+God-Shaped Hole - A concept talked about by theologians (see "theologian").
 It is a sense that you lack something meaningful in your life.
 It refers to a deep longing for God.